 For many years I've resisted temptations to put out a hasty electronic version of The Art of Computer Programming, because the samples sent to me were not well made.

-But now, working together with experts at Mathematical Sciences Publishers, my publishers and I are launching an electronic edition that meets the highest standards.
+But now, working together with experts at Mathematical Sciences Publishers, Addison-Wesley and I are launching an electronic edition that meets the highest standards.
 We've put special emphasis into making the search feature work well.
 Thousands of useful "clickable" cross-references are also provided --- from exercises to their answers and back, from the index to the text, from the text to important tables and figures, etc.

 The first fascicle can now be ordered from Pearson's InformIT website, and so can Volumes 1 and 2.
 Volumes 3 and 4A will be ready very soon (I've already checked the proofs of Volumes 1 and 2).

 Volume 4B of The Art of Computer Programming will begin with a special section called ‘Mathematical Preliminaries Redux’, which extends the ‘Mathematical Prelimaries’ of Section 1.2 in Volume 1 to things that I didn't know about in the 1960s.
 Most of this new material deals with probabilities and expectations of random events; there's also an introduction to the theory of martingales.